 This ROI percentage is also useful to compare investments—even if they're not otherwise similar.
 For example, buying a blue chip stock that raises its dividend every year is different from buying a small cap stock that invests its revenue in growth.
 The risk profiles for these companies are different.
 The research you need to do is different between them.
 Yet comparing only ROI can give you a sense of where you want to focus.

 Furthermore, your target rate of return determines which opportunities make sense for you.
 If you can't buy a stock at the right price, move on and find something better.
-Assume that the S&P 500 has given an 8-10% annual return amortized over time over the past 50 or 60 years.
+Assume that the S&P 500 has given a 7-10% annual return amortized over time over the past 50 or 60 years.
 If that's enough, buy it.
 Otherwise, you need to find an investment which will beat that.
 10% is your goal, but you can do better.
 How about 12%, after taxes and inflation?
 (A high rate of return, of course, will beat that, but you'll have to work for it.)

 Assume that inflation is an annual 3% and capital gains are 15%.
 If your target is a 15% return before inflation and taxes, you'll end up with 12.4% return.
 (If you pay 20% in capital gains taxes, you'll end up with 11.6% return.)